learn-co-students/nyc-web-062518/24-rails-auth/README.md

 2.  `bcrypt` installed in `Gemfile`
 3.  `has_secure_password` in the `User` model

-_If it comes up, talk about `devise` and why it's more valuable to learn auth by doing it with vanilla `bcrypt`._

 ---

 ### Sessions and cookies

 How does an application keep you logged in between requests?
 Remember, requests are stateless, so sessions allow us to provide a user a sense of continuity as the interact with the website.

 How do cookies fit into this?
-Talk briefly about how they're made, how the application creates, accesses and maintains them.
-Show what cookies are, in chrome.
 Ultimately, they're just key-value pairs.
-Make it clear that each website has it's own cookies, and that cookies aren't secure, because they're not necessarily encrypted.
+Each website has it's own cookies.
+Cookies aren't secure, because they're not necessarily encrypted.
+We want to limit the amount and type of information stored in cookies.
+Rails automatically stores and encrypts the session id in our cookie.

 What information do we want to store in the cookie?